 It sure looks like Apple ripped out a valuable hearing loss feature from the AirPods line

 Today, I am actually in a slightly different position than I was when I wrote that article.
-My hearing loss has progressed, and I have upgraded to significantly more advanced hearing aids that can hop between all my devices.
+My hearing loss has progressed, and I have upgraded to significantly more advanced hearing aids that can hop between all my devices smoothly and handle so much more.
+I need AirPods less often.

-In quiet rooms, I can take calls on these new, better hearing aids, and in loud rooms, I can throw my AirPods Max over my hearing aids.
-I don't really use my AirPods Pro (1st Generation) much at all anymore.
+In quiet rooms, I can take calls on these new, better hearing aids, and in loud rooms, I can throw my AirPods Max over my hearing aids to get noise-cancellation and better call headset capabilities.
+I don't really use my first-generation AirPods Pro much at all anymore, just because they're not very convenient to use with hearing aids.

 But.

 I still listen to music.
-And while the streaming quality on my new hearing aids is leaps and bounds over my old ones, to the point that I'm actually rather satisfied with them for casual listening, I still want to use the AirPods Max that I bought with the understanding that I'd be able to use them tuned with the hearing test results from my audiologist to listen to music.
+And while the streaming quality on my new hearing aids is leaps and bounds over my old ones, to the point that I'm actually rather satisfied with them for casual listening, I still want to use the AirPods Max that I bought with the understanding that I'd be able to use them tuned with the hearing test results from my audiologist.

 And I very recently could do that!
 Until, apparently, iOS 18.1, when Apple introduced this "clinical grade hearing aids" feature that only works with AirPods I don't even own.

 I have tried installing the latest firmware on all my AirPods.
 I have tried removing and replacing my audiograms in Health and trying to go through Custom Audio Setup again—I'm never prompted.
 Nothing I do makes the audiogram option come back.
 (Except restoring to iOS 18.0.1, that is.
-That works… while I still can, at least.)
+That works… while I still can do that, at least.
+I may do a big restore-fest this weekend, perhaps?)

-Which I thought might mean Apple intentionally removed the audiogram feature from Headphone Accommodations.
-The picture is kind of confusing, to be honest—since I wrote this post, there have been reports of people experiencing all sorts of things, so I don't know.
+The lack of option led me to believe Apple had now intentionally removed the audiogram feature from Headphone Accommodations.
+To be honest, I'm very confused now.
+Since I originally wrote the first version of this post, there have been reports of people experiencing all sorts of things, so I don't know.
 All I do know is that on 18.1, I just can't establish an audiogram setup unless I have AirPods Pro 2; on 18.0.1, I can.

 It's frustrating.
 The Headphone Accommodations feature itself is even still there—it's just been stripped down to the basic "Balanced Tone", "Vocal Range", and "Brightness" options with a soft sounds boost slider that you get if you don't have an audiogram.
 Why remove the audiogram?
 The audiogram is specifically useful for people with hearing loss.
 Like me.